Multimodal Function Vectors for Visual Relations: Datasets

-In addition, we constructed a test dataset containing four novel spatial relations not present in training: \textit{above left}, \textit{above right}, \textit{below left}, and \textit{below right}.
-These images were designed to support one-shot analogy tasks, enabling evaluation of the generalization capacity of multimodal function vectors.
+In addition, we constructed an object generalization test set containing the held-out 10 objects not present in training.
 As in the main dataset, each image includes a centrally placed reference object, four relational objects corresponding to the target spatial relations, and one additional object positioned at least 300 pixels away from all others.
 In total, we generated 1000 such images for this test set.

-\subsubsection{Real image dataset: GQA}
+\subsection{Real image dataset: GQA}

-For more realistic settings, we constructed a dataset using the GQA~\citep{hudson2019gqa}, which consists of real-world images annotated with detailed scene graphs supporting visual reasoning and question answering.
-From the 113,000 images in GQA, we selected 201 images using strict criteria designed to target relational tasks.
-Specifically, (i) each object must have appeared only once per image, (ii) objects were required to occupy between 5\% and 30\% of the image area, (iii) non-descriptive or background-type objects (e.g., \textit{sky, ground, tree, clothes, hair}) were removed, (iv) each image must contain between four and seven valid objects, (v) only seven designated spatial relations were considered (above, below, to the left of, to the right of, next to, behind, in front of), and (vi) each image must include at least four valid spatial relations and three distinct relation types.
+For more realistic settings, we constructed datasets using GQA~\cite{hudson2019gqa}, which consists of real-world images annotated with detailed scene graphs supporting visual reasoning and question answering.
+From the 113,000 images in GQA, we sampled images covering two types of relations: spatial relations and agentic relations.
+We selected 4,226 images for \textbf{GQA Spatial} and 1,413 images for \textbf{GQA Agentic}, using strict criteria designed to target relational tasks.
+Specifically, (i) each object must have appeared only once per image, (ii) objects were required to occupy between 5\% and 30\% of the image area, (iii) non-descriptive or background-type objects (e.g., \textit{sky, ground, tree, clothes, hair}) were removed, (iv) each image must contain between four and seven valid objects, (v) for GQA Spatial, only seven designated spatial relations were considered (\textit{above, below, to the left of, to the right of, next to, behind, in front of}), and for GQA Agentic, only five designated agentic relations were considered (\textit{carrying, holding, riding, sitting on, wearing}), and (vi) each image must include at least four valid relations and three distinct relation types.
 These constraints ensured that the final set of images captured relational structures suitable for evaluating visual relational reasoning.